datacarpentry/datacarpentry.github.io/pages/lessons.md

 ## Materials in Early Development

-*These materials are at the initial stages of development, identifying the core concepts to teach and piloting materials.*
+These materials are in early stages of development, and have not yet been incorporated into the official Data Carpentry lesson offerings.
+If you are interested in being involved in developing one of these lessons, see the information under each lesson description.
+If you are interested in developing a different curriculum, using The Carpentries lesson templates and pedagogical model, see our [Curriculum Development Handbook](https://cdh.carpentries.org) for information about how to get started.

 ### <a id="dh-curriculum"></a> Digital Humanities Curriculum